Milongas (Tango Parties)

 Dress code: Social dance attire.
 Dance shoes, suede or leather soles natural color (no sticky black soles, that leave scuff marks, and may cause injuries, even if it is a dance shoe you bought in Buenos Aires).

-Come early on Friday and enjoy the DC Tango Challenge, here is the tentative schedule:
+Come early on Friday and enjoy the Tribute to my Tango Showcases.

 Dress code: